xiaofengjiayue/segmentation/readme.txt

-This project is a code set of segmentation task.2
+This project is a code set of segmentation task.